-B. Cost Sharing
+B. Cost Sharing and Contingency Requirements

 i.
-Cost Sharing Generally
+Cost Share 50%

-The cost share must be at least 20% of the total allowable costs for research and development projects (i.e., the sum of the Government share, including FFRDC costs if applicable, and the recipient share of allowable costs equals the total allowable cost of the project) and must come from non-Federal sources unless otherwise allowed by law.
+The cost share must be at least 50% of the total allowable costs for demonstration projects (i.e., the sum of the Government share, including FFRDC costs if applicable, and the recipient share of allowable costs equals the total allowable cost of the project) and must come from non-Federal sources unless otherwise allowed by law.
+The 50% cost share requirement applies to all project costs, including demonstration, R&D, or other activities, for all Topic Areas under this FOA.
 (See 2 CFR 200.306 and 2 CFR 910.130 for the applicable cost sharing requirements.)